han-shanshan/cs222_20fall/report/project1.md

     1) This system use RecordBasedFileManager to handle record-based operations such as inserting, updating, deleting, and reading records.
       - RC createFile(const string &fileName): create a record-based file called fileName.
-      - RC destroyFile(const string &fileName): destroy the record-based file whose name is fileName.
+      - RC destroyFile(const string &fileName): destroy the record-based file whose fileName is fileName.
-      - RC openFile(const string &fileName, FileHandle &fileHandle): open the record-based file whose name is fileName.
+      - RC openFile(const string &fileName, FileHandle &fileHandle): open the record-based file whose fileName is fileName.
       - RC closeFile(FileHandle &fileHandle): closeS the open file instance referred to by fileHandle.
       - RC insertRecord(FileHandle &fileHandle, const vector<Attribute> &recordDescriptor, const void *data, RID &rid):insert
             a new record into the file according to the record descriptor.
 When inserting a record, firstly whether the